PasinduSehan/PasinduSehan/README.md

 - 💞️ I’m looking to collaborate on all of them
 - 📫 How to reach me 077 2415641
 - 😄 Pronouns: shewin
-- ⚡ Fun fact: coding,Traveling,laughing
+- ⚡ Fun fact: coding,Traveling